-This method deactivates the security context and creates an interprocess token which, when passed to the byte array constructor of the GSSContext interface in another process, will re-activate the context in the second process.
+This method deactivates the security context and creates an interprocess token that, when passed to the byte array constructor of the GSSContext interface in another process, will re-activate the context in the second process.
 Only a single instantiation of a given context may be active at any one time; a subsequent attempt by a context exporter to access the exported security context will fail.

-The implementation may constrain the set of processes by which the inter-process token may be imported, either as a function of local security policy, or as a result of implementation decisions.
+The implementation MAY constrain the set of processes by which the inter-process token may be imported, either as a function of local security policy or as a result of implementation decisions.
 For example, some implementations may constrain contexts to be passed only between processes that run under the same account, or which are part of the same process group.

-The inter-process token may contain security-sensitive information (for example, cryptographic keys).
-While mechanisms are encouraged to either avoid placing such sensitive information within interprocess tokens or to encrypt the token before returning it to the application, in a typical GSS-API implementation, this may not be possible.
-Thus, the application must take care to protect the inter-process token, and ensure that any process to which the token is transferred is trustworthy.
+The inter-process token MAY contain security-sensitive information (for example, cryptographic keys).
+While mechanisms are encouraged either to avoid placing such sensitive information within interprocess tokens or to encrypt the token before returning it to the application, in a typical GSS-API implementation, this may not be possible.
+Thus, the application MUST take care to protect the interprocess token and ensure that any process to which the token is transferred is trustworthy.

-7.4.23. requestMutualAuth
+7.4.12. requestMutualAuth

-public void requestMutualAuth(boolean state) throws GSSException state: Boolean representing if mutual authentication should be requested during context establishment.
+public void requestMutualAuth(boolean state) throws GSSException state